miyurud/jasminegraph/README.md

     - Type "make" in pigz directory to build the "pigz" executable.
     - Add pigz executable's path to ~/.bashrc file and refresh.
 - python3.5 (https://www.python.org/downloads/release/python-350/)
+    - Read this [blog](https://passingcuriosity.com/2015/installing-python-from-source/) for more details on setting up python3.5
 - Recent versions of TensorFlow, numpy, scipy, sklearn, and networkx are required (but networkx must be <=1.11).
 You can install all the required packages using the following command:

    pip install -r ./GraphSAGE/requirements